Subcribe to Our Newsletter

 Endeavoring to finally share this information, I shot a video one afternoon in the brief hour-and-a-half window where the autumn light was optimal.
 CC (mom, business partner, original Vinyl Lady) and the boyfriend concurred that the video was informative but boring, and that it would be much more successful delivered in a swimsuit.

-This idea had originally occurred to me, but my pragmatic, professional left brain poo-poo’d the idea before it was reasonably entertained.
+This idea had originally occurred to me, but my pragmatic, professional left brain (along with the feminist commentator) poo-poo’d the idea before it was reasonably entertained.

 Scantily clad female bodies used for marketing?
-I deliberated with independent, empowered female friends and egalitarian men.
+I deliberated with independent, empowered female friends and egalitarian men about the politics of oppression.
 The responses were mixed, erring slightly toward “Might as well.”

 So I submit to you two videos.
 The former sexy but silly and superficial, such that I even shaved my armpits (which was a whole other deliberation*).
 The latter boring but informative.
 If you’re actually going to restore a hot tub cover, please spend 4 minutes on the informative one!